Frequently asked questions

 Who is the target user for the AssiStep?

-From the hundreds of installations done to this date, many different kinds of users enjoy the aid of the AssiStep.
-The youngest is a six-year-old boy with cerebral palsy, and the oldest is a 95-year-old man with mobility issues.
-The typical user is a person who for one reason or another finds climbing stairs difficult or intimidating.
+From the thousands of installations done to date, many different kinds of users enjoy the aid of the AssiStep.
+The user group spans from kids down to 4 years old and up to seniors in their late 90's.
+The typical user is a person who finds climbing stairs difficult or intimidating.
 Some have suffered falls on the ground or in stairs, and for this reason want more support and security when climbing the stairs.
 The AssiStep works well for people who wish to keep mobile and active while staying safe.
 In terms of diagnoses, the AssiStep has been developed to assist users who suffer from multiple sclerosis, cerebral palsy, Parkinson’s disease, COPD, users who have suffered strokes and users who need rehabilitation after surgery or injuries.

 What should I look for when considering whether my stairs are suited for the AssiStep?